elifesciences/lens/README.md

 var panels = Lens.getDefaultPanels();
 ```

-Now you are able to manipulate that array to include
+Now you are able to manipulate that array to include an additional panel.
+This code adds the altmetrics panel to the next to last position (before the info panel).

 ```js
 var altmetricsPanel = require('./panels/altmetrics');
 panels.splice(-1, 0, altmetricsPanel);
 ```

-This code adds the panel to the next to last position (before the info panel).

 ## Bundling